Maritime-Robotics-Student-Society/blog/_posts/articles/2018-03-17-bearings-3d-wind-vane.md

 categories:
 - articles
 ---

-As we started to look more and more into footies, the need for a scalable wind vane design became apparent, as we needed a wind vane for the small boats and for the bigger one.
+We are currently looking to redesign our wind vane for many reasons.
+Firstly, we are looking into smaller sailing robots, called footies, which require a much smaller wind vane, than our big robot, Black Python.
+Secondly, we want to reduce the weight that is added to the top of the mast, and finally we want to create a nice platform that can house and protect all the electronics that are going to be added to the mast.
+Because we are redesigning electronic circutry that connects all sensor (GPS,IMU and WiFi) to the Raspberry Pi, as explained in a later blog post, to eliminate as many wires as possible, we needed a new support for those.
 This new design can be scaled by modifying just a few top level paramenters, such as the size of the fin.
-The centre of mass is always kept at the support, regardless of the values of the top level parameters.
+The parametric design automatically rescales the wind vane in order to keep the centre of mass exactly above the support.
 This ensures that the wind vane spins with the least possible friction and reacts to the smallest changes in the wind's direction.

+The first wind vane we used was the smallest one we were able to find and buy.
+The fact that this was unscalable and that designing a support for the electronics was adding a lot of extra material and weight, made us decide to not use this one, but design our very own wind vane from scratch.

 Our first prototype used a steel bearing to separate the rotating part of the vane from its support.
 Although it was spinning without friction, due to the bearing, it was not reacting to small changes in the wind's direction as the viscous grease in the bearing was providing some resistance.
 Removing the grease wouldn't have been a solution, due to the higly corrosive enviroment of the sea.
-The second prototype ditched the idea of a standard bearing and used a much simpler way of reducing friction.
+For the second prototype, we stumbled upon [this](https://www.westcoastweathervanes.com/instructions-for-installing-your-weathervane-on-a-galvanized-pipe-or-wooden-post/) article, that gave us a very idea for reducing friction.
 The rotating body of the vane would be separated from its support using one ball bearing resting on top of a metal rod with a flat top surface.
 Due to the low weight of the rotating body, friction between the ball and the metal surface would be minimal, so the vane can react even to the smallest changes in wind direction.